ceph/cbt/README.md

 # CBT - The Ceph Benchmarking Tool

+Release v0.3 will be the final version of CBT that contains support for cosbench.
+There will be a PR soon that will deprecate support for cosbench.
+If you require support for cosbench please continue to use v0.3.

 ## INTRODUCTION

 CBT is a testing harness written in python that can automate a variety of tasks